Search

 delta = http://[1::2]

-If upgrading, your original nodes.conf can be re-used.
+• If you’re upgrading, your original nodes.conf can be reused.*

-Its very important that the names in your nodes.conf match up exactly with the hostnames of the nodes.
-The nodes.conf node name should be the fully qualified domain name of the node.
-VHA6 will fallback to the public interface when the nodes.conf node name does not match up exactly with the hostname of the node.
+• It’s essential that the names in your nodes.conf exactly match the hostnames of the nodes.
+If not, VHA6 will fallback to the public interface.
+The node name should also be the fully qualified domain name of the node.

-If using groups, please make sure to set the corresponding VHA6 broadcaster_group setting.
+• If using groups, set the corresponding VHA6 broadcaster_group setting.
 This is done in vcl_init.

 sudo systemctl enable broadcaster